jatadi/ciric-project-415/README.md

 This is a library application project built using Spring Boot and deployed on Kubernetes.
 The project consists of the following microservices:

-•	book-service: microservice responsible for managing books using CRUD operations on in-memory repository of books
+•__book-service__: microservice responsible for managing books using CRUD operations on in-memory repository of books

-•	bookshelf-service: microservice responsible for managing bookshelfs containing book details using CRUD operations and RestTemplate
+•	__bookshelf-service__: microservice responsible for managing bookshelfs containing book details using CRUD operations and RestTemplate

 The bookshelf-service calls the book-service using a REST call to get bookshelves with all books inside of them.